EDGENortheastern/systems-testing-demo-app/README.md

 It is a simple form.
 There are no right and wrong answers.

-1. Try testing thhe form using manual test testing log (attached).

-2. Try re-running automated tests.

 ## Systems Testing at [NCH](https://www.nchlondon.ac.uk/): Introduction to manual and automated testing.

 ### The task:

-Test the form using manual testing.
-To do so please **make a copy** of the fo
+1. Test the form using manual testing.
+To do so please **make a copy** of the test log [template](https://docs.google.com/spreadsheets/d/12qnD9U7rQKxIK5UhhZpKYJ9FjIV1dnBg/edit#gid=1510390888).
+2. Either re-run tests on remote or clone and run tests locally.
+Have a look inside test files.
+3. **That is all!**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).